15 Different Types Of Containers For Shipping

 However, the rules and regulations on maximum weight conditions may differ from country to country and state to state.

 Open Top Containers.

-Open Top Containers are used to transport over height or lengthy cargo or both.
-In open-top containers, packing and unpacking are easy by crane or crab.
+Open Top Containers are used to transport over-height or lengthy cargo or both.
+In open-top containers, packing and unpacking is easy by crane or crab.

 For flexibility to load and unload, open containers have end doors.

 Oversized cargo such as machinery, timber, steel, scrap metals, etc. can be loaded easily from the top in an open-top container.

 Since the container doors can be removed, stuffing and de-stuffing of goods make it easier.

 The metal beam above the door can be removed to the right or left and can also be dismantled from the container.

 The top side of open-top containers is covered with a removable, weatherproof tarpaulin that can be secured with ropes.